dashaub/PBDP/hw8/Shaub_David_HW8.md

 MongoDB shell version: 2.6.12
 ```

-We load our data into MongoDB by changing the delimiter to a comma and using `mongoimport`:
+We load our data into MongoDB by changing the delimiter to a comma; the result is piped to `mongoimport` with the specified field names, database, and collection:
 ```
 $ tr " " "," <  ~/PBDP/hw8/output_unique_url/part-00000 | mongoimport -d hw8 -c hour_url --type csv -f hour,url
 connected to: 127.0.0.1